ChangIkJoong/OOPP-team-16/Docs/SystemDesignDocument.md

     - Stores all of the tile data arrays for ground, obstacles and objects.
     - Manages triggers, moving platforms, spikes, and death sprites.

-Together these forms the representation of the game world and it's rules.
+Together these forms the model itself of the game world along with it's rules.

 ### 3.2 View Component